AlyshaM-09/AlyshaM-09/README.md

 <h2>Information Technology Projects through Course Careers</h2>

 Each project is a demonstration of skills learned.
-I have learned to use osTicketing systems, Active Directory, Group Policy, and DNS.
+I have learned to use osTicketing systems by installing/uninstalling programs and how to change permissions in Active Directory.
+Finally editing Group Policy for company policies and finally troubleshooting DNS.

 <b>osTicking</b>
  - [Installing osTicket](https://github.com/AlyshaM-09/osTicketing-Prerequisites)